atcasanova/hackyeaster2023/README.md

 # Hacky Easter 2023

 I didn't really play Hacky Easter 2023 because I don't have the time, but I did manage to solve a few challenges.
-I'll share the ones I enjoyed the most. here.
+I'll share the ones I enjoyed the most here.

 Note: This repository will remain private until the CTF concludes.